Lady Li: Death

 At the end of her life, Lady Li became gravely ill.
 She refused to allow Emperor Wu to see her face, citing the loss of her beauty.
 Upon Wudi's urging, Li went further and refused to even speak.
 As such, Wudi left unhappily.
 The lady's sisters then admonished her for not allowing the emperor to see her face.

 The date of Lady Li's death is unrecorded, but is calculated to be between 104 and 101 BC, as her brother Li Guangli was sent to attack Dayuan twice during this period, and it was recorded that Lady Li had died before Li Guangli returned from his second expedition.
 But soon later Li Guangli defected to the Xiongnu, and her family was executed for treason.

-Remembrance

-Because of her short but vibrant life, the emperor had her named the goddess of the Hollyhock blossom.
-She was said to be beautiful and sweet, just like the blossom.